Kid Activities

 1.

-Using four toothpicks have child suspend the vegetable on the rim of a jar or mug filled with water.
+Using four toothpicks have children suspend the vegetable on the rim of a jar or mug filled with water.

 3. Place in a sunny spot and change or add water as needed.